Bluehack-Twitterbot-2017/bluehacks-twitterbot/front_end/README.md

-Start by cloning the repo and using the command `gulp serve` in the terminal.
+Start by cloning the repo and using the command `gulp serve` in the terminal in this directory.